Didisimmons/Flybody-gym/TEST.md

     1. On the navigation bar, which is accessible on all pages, there is a clearly visible instructor page that displays all of the trainers at FLYBODY.

     2. The instructor page displays thumbnail photographs of the trainers along with their names, areas of specialization, and years of experience.
-This can affect the user's selection on which trainer they want to work with and, if necessary, research more about them or call in to arrange a session.
+This can affect the user's selection on which trainers they want to work with and, if necessary, research more about them or call in to arrange a session.

 6. The site should be visually appealing in order to keep me interested and present appealing offers on the site.